Healthdirect Free Australian health advice you can count on.

 Vitamin D

-• needed to use calcium
+• Needed to use calcium.

-• Vitamin D forms in the skin when it is exposed to the sun
+• vitamin D forms in the skin when it is exposed to the sun

-• herrings and sardines
+• salmon, mackerel, herring and sardines

 • egg yolks